Mule Track Gries Pass

 8:00 hDescription

 This hike in the heart of the Alps is also a journey through time.
-A historic mule path leads through wild landscapes to a trio of Alpine passes that could tell a lively history of exchange from the past to today.
+A historic mule track leads through wild landscapes to a trio of Alpine passes that have a lively history of exchange from past to present.

 Since Roman times, Obergoms has welcomed traders and travelers from both sides of the Alps.
-One of the most important Alpine crossings then led over the Grimsel and Gries passes, the shortest connection between Switzerland and Italy at the time.
+One of the most important Alpine crossings then led over the Grimsel and Gries passes, which was the shortest connection between Switzerland and Italy at that time.

-The more modern trade route also leads up this valley – namely the road to the Nufenenpass, which connects Valais with Ticino.
-The hike continues south to the end of the valley, where a 21st-century attraction awaits: the wind turbines of the Gries wind park, the highest wind park in Europe at an altitude of 2500 m above sea level.
-The installation is designed to produce electricity for nearly 3000 households and is an important pillar of the Valais energy strategy that strongly relies on renewable energies.
+The more modern trade route also leads up this valley – namely the road to the Nufenen Pass, which connects Valais with Ticino.
+The hike leads south to the end of the valley, where a 21st-century attraction awaits: the wind turbines of the Gries wind park, the highest wind park in Europe at 2,500 m above sea level.
+The facility is designed to produce electricity for almost 3,000 households and is thus an important pillar of the Valais energy strategy, which strongly relies on renewable energies.

-The hike passes above the sparkling Gries reservoir up to the pass height at the Italian border.
-At this quiet place, a great view awaits over the Valle di Morasco as well as the Bernese and Valais Alps.
-The route then leads via Corno Pass, connecting Valais with Ticino, back to the Nufenenpass.
+The hike passes above the sparkling Gries reservoir up to the pass summit at the Italian border.
+At this quiet spot, there is a great view of the Valle di Morasco as well as the Bernese and Valais Alps.
+The route then leads via Corno Pass, which connects Valais with Ticino, back to the Nufenen Pass.

 Highlights of the hike: